Tyler Cameron Responds To Hannah Brown ‘N-Word’ Controversy, Says Issue Is A ‘Societal Problem’

-As former Bachelorette Hannah Brown deals with the fallout from her use of a racial slur, her former flame Tyler Cameron showed his support as he described the controversy as “bigger than HB,” per E!
+As former Bachelorette Hannah Brown deals with the fallout from her use of a racial slur, her former flame, Tyler Cameron, showed his support as he described the controversy as “bigger than HB,” per E!
 Online.
 Brown was roundly criticized after she posted a video of herself reciting the lyrics to DaBaby’s song “Rockstar,” which included the N-word.
 After initially denying she used the word, Brown has since apologized for her actions.

 In a string of Instagram stories posted on Sunday evening, Cameron gave his thoughts on both Brown’s actions and the subsequent responses.

 Cameron first shared a video posted by Rachel Lindsay, another former Bachelorette.
-In the video, Lindsay said she was not interested in “dragging” Brown and instead took the opportunity to speak with her personally to educate her and help her learn from her mistake.
+In the video, Lindsay said she was not interested in “dragging” Brown and instead took the opportunity to speak with her personally, hoping to educate Brown and help her learn from her mistake.
 Lindsay also reiterated that she was hurt and offended by Brown’s use of the word and was disappointed that it took so long for her to offer an apology.
 Cameron commented that the clip “hit the nail on the head” and pointed out that he was disheartened by the comments it received.

 “If you find yourself getting defensive, you are part of the problem.”